 Some questions you might have:

 Who is this for?
-Well, I have a 12-year-old – but too much younger than that might not be the right fit?
+Well, I have a 12-year-old – and so, she was the one that inspired this – but too much younger than that might not be the right fit?
 It all depends on the personality, I guess.
-I mean… we can just sing Karaoke too.
 My studio is across the street from Renaissance Art Academy – and so I thought maybe some of those students might be interested in the electronic side of music gear, but anyone who’s enthusiastic about this type of thing would be welcome.
 It all depends on the person really.
-I guess I’d say: If you watched that video up above… and you listened to that song – and it sounded exciting – then, this is for you.
+If you watched that video up above… and you listened to that song – and it sounded exciting – then, this is for you.

 Let’s talk about it!
 You can write to me here:

-This video and song above say it all – but if you’d like to read more… here’s the loose script I wrote… : )
+This video and song above say it all – but if you’d prefer to read… here’s the loose script I wrote… : )

 I didn’t really listen to much music until I was 12 or so.
 I’m not sure why (I was born in 1982).

 When all the other kids were watching The Simpsons and buying Madonna and M.C.
 Hammer tapes – I wasn’t really paying attention to that.
 I liked Disney’s Alladin.
 I liked the music in video games.
 I liked chasing people around and playing hide and go seek and capture the flag and building forts.
 I wasn’t – unaware of music… but my parents weren’t super Beetles fans or anything.

 I knew that guitars were ‘cool.’
 I asked my father how to use some power tools – and cut out the shape of a crazy guitar out of wood.
 I painted it – and that seemed good enough.

 When I was 10 I learned how to play the saxophone for the elementary school’s band.
 It got stolen – and life went on.